Lessons

 Often sites download files from external services.
 These can be maps or social media widgets.
 Those, in turn, download data from their sources.

-For example, when the Yandex map is displayed on the site, the script is loaded https://api-maps.yandex.ru/services/constructor/1.0/js /, and he requests a photo of the cards from the address https://core-renderer-tiles.maps.yandex.net.
-Thus, after loading the script, he spends time connecting to the site that gives out pictures.
+For example, when the Yandex map is displayed on the site, a JavaScript file is loaded https://api-maps.yandex.ru/services/constructor/1.0/js /, and that in turn requests a photo of the cards from the address https://core-renderer-tiles.maps.yandex.net.
+Thus, after loading the script, he spends time connecting to the site that issues photo cards.

-But you can speed up the work of maps by adding a special code to the page that will create a connection to the address https://core-renderer-tiles.maps.yandex.net even before loading the script itself.
+But you can speed up the work of maps by adding a special code to the page that will create a connection to the address https://core-renderer-tiles.maps.yandex.net in advance, even before downloading the JavaScript file itself.

 <link rel="preconnect" href="https://core-renderer-tiles.maps.yandex.net" crossorigin />